WIENFLUSS/wcag-em-report-tool-docker/README.md

-# WCAG EM TOOL DOCKER
+# WCAG EM REPORT TOOL DOCKER

 This makes use of Docker to create a container that will host the wcag-em Report Tool by the w3c.